 - Start each workout by tiring out the larger muscle groups such as glutes (your bum muscles) and thighs, and then moving on to smaller muscle groups such as shoulders, biceps, triceps and calves.
 That way, your smaller muscle groups won’t be tired out prematurely, says Lawless.

 - Aim for strength training twice a week to maintain muscle tone.
 Gradually increase the amount of weights -- you should always be tired after six to eight repetitions.

 - Be sure to rest between sessions.
 Rest allows your muscles to repair themselves after intense workouts, says Diamantopolous.

-Weight training doesn’t require expensive equipment, DVD players or a big time commitment.
+Weight training doesn’t require expensive equipment, or a big time commitment.
 Just doing a few planks (balancing on your forearms and toes while holding your body parallel to the floor), squats (simulating sitting down in a chair and then straightening out), lunges (placing one foot in front of the other and bending the knee of the opposite leg without touching down) and push-ups can be great ways to strengthen your body.

 Don’t worry about bulking up

 Lawless says many of her female clients are worried that strength training will bulk them up.
 “Women aren’t going to lift weights, wake up the next day and look like the Incredible Hulk,” she says.